yunijeong5/FireDronesRL/README.md

     - Agents are expected to tackle the high-fire-spread area first as the learning progresses.

 > **Note**
 > Many of the environment parameters are configurable.
-Please see `env_config` object in `trainer.py` to see all adjustable configuration parameters.
+See `env_config` object in `trainer.py` to view all adjustable configuration parameters.

 ## Requirements